dm20/people-index/README.md

   4) Delete person information associated with a given key
      - Remove "hanging keys" and whitespace from the JSON file itself
   5) Include the test() function in people_index.go to demo functionality
-     - creates a file equivalent to example.json called people.json
+     - Creates a file equivalent to example.json called people.json

 ### To run the service:
     go get go get github.com/Jeffail/gabs
     go build people_index.go
     go run people_index.go

-Uses the <a href='https://github.com/Jeffail/gabs'>gabs</a> JSON library.
+Uses the <a href='https://github.com/Jeffail/gabs'>gabs</a> JSON library to format and merge JSON objects.